How to Contact Your Representative About Public School Funding

 What federal education funding is at risk in 2026?

-Title I grants for high-poverty schools, IDEA funding for students with disabilities, Title IV programs, and various other federal education programs are all subject to budget cuts in 2026 appropriations negotiations.
-Simultaneously, proposals to expand federal private school voucher programs would redirect existing education funding.
+Title I grants for high-poverty schools, IDEA funding for students with disabilities, Title IV programs, and various other federal education programs are all subject to budget cuts.
+Proposals to expand federal private school voucher programs would also redirect existing education funding.

-How much of school funding actually comes from the federal government?
+How much of school funding comes from the federal government?

 Does calling about school funding make a difference?

 Yes.
-Education is one of the most effective constituent contact issues in Congress because it affects every district and generates calls from parents, teachers, school administrators, and community members.
-This broad coalition carries significant political weight.
+Education is one of the most effective constituent contact issues because it affects every district and generates calls from a broad coalition of parents, teachers, administrators, and community members.

 How do I find my representative's phone number?